-The Office of History and Archaeology recently completed four preservation plans at Alaska State Historical Parks that are recognized as National Historic Landmarks.
+The Office of History and Archaeology completed four preservation plans for Alaska State Historical Parks that are recognized as National Historic Landmarks.
 These plans provide a brief history of the resources, describe current conditions and outline recommendations related to interpretation, partnerships, preservation strategies, and staffing.
-The Division of Parks and Outdoor Recreation can better manage these important places and secure revenue for continued maintenance and renovations.
-Take a look at the current plans and contact us to see how you can participate in future planning endeavors at Alaska State Historical Parks and Sites.
+These plans help the Division of Parks and Outdoor Recreation manage these important places and secure revenue for continued maintenance and renovations.

 The National Strategy for Federal Archaeology prefers preserving or conserving important archaeological sites in place.
 Best practices dictate that sites should be stabilized so excavation can be systematic and new technologies can aid in information collection with less damage to the resource.
 Natural threats such as erosion can be addressed as well as cultural threats such as looting or development.
 The Office of History and Archaeology completed several cultural resource management plans to protect and conserve important archaeological resources on state lands.